Chapter 5 Another Pregnancy

 "Check if you don't believe me," I managed to say, fighting to keep my voice steady.

 He turned me around to face him, his touch gentler now.
-Reaching up, he caught a drop of water as it fell from my damp hair onto my cheek.
-"Get some rest," he said, his voice softening.
+Reaching up, he caught a drop of water as it fell from my damp hair onto my cheek, his thumb brushing against my skin with a tenderness that made my heart ache.
+"Get some rest," he said, his voice softening, though the edge of command still lingered.
 "And dry your hair properly.
-Your immune system is weaker during your period—I don't want you catching a cold."
+Your immune system is weaker during your period — I don't want you catching a cold."

 He straightened his tie, his movements precise and measured as he collected himself before walking to the door of my bedroom.
 Only when I heard it close behind him did I allow my shoulders to sag, releasing the tension I had been holding.
 In the mirror, my reflection looked pale and small, water still dripping from my hair onto my shoulders.

 Thank god, I thought, pressing a hand against my stomach where my secret grew, still safely hidden.
-The lie about my period had worked—for now.
+The lie about my period had worked, for now.
 But I knew Herman well enough to know this reprieve was temporary.
 Eventually, he would notice the changes in my body, the shifts in my habits.
 And when that happened...

 I pushed the thought away and reached for my hairdryer.
 The sooner I followed his instructions, the less likely he was to return to check on me.
 The mechanical whir of the dryer filled the bathroom, drowning out my thoughts, and I focused on the simple, repetitive motions.
 One thing at a time.
 That was all I could manage right now.